Public Works Department

 facing your driveway from the street and shovel the snow to

 the left of your driveway.
-This will not completely eliminate
+This will not completely

-plow comes, but it will reduce the
+driveway when the plow comes, but it will reduce the

 amount that is deposited.
 Property owners and businesses are